vincetse/amazon-nova-samples/speech-to-speech/workshops/README.md

-# Sample code for Nova S2S workshop
+# Nova S2S workshop sample code

-This project is for the Amazon Nova Sonic speech-to-speech (S2S) workshop and is intended for training purposes.
+This project is for the [Amazon Nova Sonic speech-to-speech (S2S) workshop](https://catalog.workshops.aws/amazon-nova-sonic-s2s/en-US) and is intended for training purposes.
 It showcases a sample architecture for building applications that integrate with Nova Sonic, with features specifically designed to expose technical details for educational use.

 For architectures that require an internet-exposed connection to serve mobile or web clients, the following approach is recommended: